ffrgb/meshviewer/README.md

 - [Scrutinizer CI](https://scrutinizer-ci.com/g/ffrgb/meshviewer/) for testing code quality on every push and pull request
 - [Crowdin](https://crowdin.com/) for providing an easy non-developer translation environment

-These tools need a lot of infrastructure and provide a free account for open source software.
+These tools need a lot of infrastructures and provide a free account for open source software.